 Our experiments were carried out on all four different scenarios: outdoors, outdoors with scale variation, outdoors with different clothes and indoors.
-In the same manner as paper [5], each sequence is treated individually during the training and classification process.
+In the same manner as paper (Ke et al., 2005), each sequence is treated individually during the training and classification process.
 In all the following experiments, the parameters were chosen to be the same.
 The threshold in differential frame computing was chosen as 25 and $\tau$ was chosen as constant 255 for MHI construction.

 A MHI was calculated from each action sequence with about 100 frames.
 The size of each MHI is $160 \times 120 = 19200$ , which is same width as that of the frames in the videos.
-The values of MHI are in the interval of [0, 255].
+The values of MHI are in the interval of [0,255].
 Then each MHI was decomposed using a 2-D Haar wavelet transform to L = 3 levels.
 Thus the size of the low frequency part of the Haar wavelet transform of MHI is $20 \times 15 = 300$ .
 Since the length of the histogram of MHI is 255, the length of combined feature vector is 555.

 In our system, each SVM was trained based on features obtained from human action video clips in a training dataset.
 These video clips have their own labels such as "walking," "running" and so on.
 In classification, we actually get a six-class classification problem.
-The SVM training can be implemented using programs freely available on the web, such as $SVM^{light}$ [18].
+At first, we create six binary SVM classifiers, and each of them is related to one of the six classes.
+For example, there is one SVM classifier related to the class "walking."
+In the training dataset, the video with label "walking" will have a label "1" in SVM classifier while all others have a label "-1" in the SVM.
+Secondly, we will train these SVM classifiers on the learning dataset.
+The SVM training can be implemented using programs freely available on the web, such as SVMlight (Joachims, 1999).
 Finally, we obtained several SVM classifiers with associated parameters.